Contributor: Megan Wilson, BS, CADC, Timberline Knolls Residential Center

-Under the right conditions, any individual may be susceptible to developing an SUD.
-In fact, recent research has highlighted one specific factor that may increase risk of drug addiction among teenagers, specifically in teens growing up in more affluent communities.
+Under the right conditions, any individual may be susceptible to developing a SUD.
+In fact, recent research has highlighted one specific factor that may increase the risk of drug addiction among teenagers, specifically in teens growing up in more affluent communities.

 Researchers studied more than 500 students from affluent communities in the Northeast, completing the initial assessment when students were high school seniors and for each year through the age of 27.

 At the onset of the initial assessments, student participants were all in attendance at the highest rated schools in the region and from families in which the median income was generally higher than the national norms.

 Interestingly, researchers found that the rates of developing a substance use disorder, such as addiction to drugs or alcohol, among female and male participants to be three and two times as high as the national norms .

 In regard to the findings from this study, lead researcher and professor of psychology at Arizona State University, Suniya Luther, noted, “We found alarmingly high rates of substance abuse among young adults who were initially studied as teenagers.

 Results showed that among both men and women and across annual assessments, these young adults had substantial elevations, relative to national norms, in frequency of several indicators – drinking to intoxication and of using marijuana, stimulants such as Adderall, cocaine and club drugs such as ecstasy .”